 A ceramic hob is an electronically powered hob.
 It has heating ‘zones’ rather than the traditional burners you would find on a gas hob.
 They come in a variety of styles to suit any kitchen and represent an alternative to the traditional gas method of cooking.

-The ‘ceramic’ part of the name refers to the finish of the hob.
-It isn’t made from the same ceramic that you would expect a plate to be made of, after all.
-The ceramic glass is shatterproof, tough, able to withstand large amounts of heat (it would be pretty useless if it couldn’t) and easy to clean.
+The ‘ceramic’ part of the name refers to the glass finish of the hob.
+It’s not referring to the same ceramic that you would expect a plate to be made of.
+Ceramic glass is shatterproof, tough, able to withstand large amounts of heat (it would be pretty useless if it couldn’t) and easy to clean.

 Ceramic Hobs have heating elements beneath the surface of its zones.
 There will be often be a coil underneath the heating zone that is activated by the electrical current.
 As the coil heats you’ll see it glowing red.
 This in turn heats the glass which is then transferred over to your food.